 Also, you may need to use artist brushes to cut in dark paint around the corners.

-These brushes are cheap and can be sometimes easier to work with depending on the design of wood railings you have.
+These brushes are cheap and can sometimes be easier to work with depending on the design of wood railings you have.

-- Using your preferred paintbrush, apply the stain evenly across the entire oak handrail making sure that the stain reaches all the smaller wood pores
+- Using your preferred paintbrush, apply the stain evenly across the entire oak handrail, making sure that the stain reaches all the smaller wood pores

-- As you apply the stain, keep wiping excess stain with a piece of rag, following the grain of the wood
+- As you apply the stain, keep wiping excess stain with a piece of rag, following the grain of the wood.

 - After painting, leave the railing to dry completely.
-And then apply a second coat
+And then apply a second coat.